Stacey Balaam: Early life and playing career

 Born in Suffolk, England, Balaam represented the England U‑19 national team before moving to the United States to play college soccer at the University of Montevallo, from 2005 to 2008.
 At Montevallo, she was a two-time NCAA Division II All-American, three-time All-Region, and four-time All-Gulf South Conference (GSC) selection.
 She finished as the school’s all-time leader with 100 points and 50 assists, and helped the Falcons win their first GSC tournament; she was later inducted into Montevallo’s Hall of Fame and the GSC's All-Decade team.
+She also scored 25 goals for the Falcons.

 After college, Balaam played semi-professionally in Iceland—where she scored a game‑winner and earned a Team of the Week selection—before returning to the US to captain the Atlanta Silverbacks in the USL W‑League.
 She led the team to a league championship in 2011 and continued as captain through 2013.

 Coaching career

 University of North Georgia

 Balaam served six seasons as assistant coach for the North Georgia Nighthawks, from 2007 to 2012, contributing to a 91–24–10 record that included five NCAA Division II Tournament appearances and a program-best No. 2 NSCAA national ranking in 2015.
-She earned her USSF B‑license and NSCAA coaching diplomas during this period.
+She earned her USSF B‑licence and NSCAA coaching diplomas during this period.